 For other views of the picturesque Bay of Kotor, hike up (or down) the Ladder of Kotor.
 A spectacular hiking trail follows the route connecting Kotor with Montenegro’s old Royal capital –Cetinje.

 The Ladder of Kotor is among the most impressive hiking trails and certainly one of the best things to do in Kotor, Montenegro.
 The hiking trail starts at the end of the Old town (at the start of the Skurda River).
 The unique trek offers stunning views of Montenegro’s Bay of Kotor and the surrounding peaks.
 However, it is worth mentioning that an epic hiking trail with more than 70 switchbacks can be strenuous at times.

 Once you reach the end of the hike, you can catch a bus or taxi back to Kotor.
 Otherwise, hike back down to Kotor.
 The return hike should take you about 5 hours.

 To beat the midday heat, hike the Ladder of Kotor in the morning.
 Hiking in the mornings allows you to take better pictures (you won’t be shooting directly into the sun).
 Stop for refreshment at the restaurant Nevjesta Jadrana before you head back to the town.
 The restaurant is located near the end of the trail.

 12. Waterfront promenade in Kotor, Montenegro

-If hiking isn`t really for you, take a relaxing stroll along the waterfront promenade.
-A pedestrian promenade overlooking docked boats in the harbor and massive cruise ships and is a must in Kotor.
+If hiking isn’t really for you, take a relaxing stroll along the waterfront promenade.
+A pedestrian promenade overlooking docked boats in the harbour and also massive cruise ships and is a must in Kotor.

 GOOD TO KNOW: